SensAIHackademy/SensAIWorldModelKits/README.md

 ---

-## 5. License
+## 6. License
 📜 By downloading and using these kits, you agree to the [License Terms](./LICENSE).

 ---

-## 6. Contact
+## 7. Contact
 ✉️ Have questions, suggestions, or feedback?
-We’d love to hear from you!
+We'd love to hear from you!
 Reach out to us at hello@sensaihack.com

 <br>